 With the continuous technological advancements and increasing drive for space exploration, recent years have witnessed the proliferation of Low Earth Orbit (LEO) satellites such as Telesat and SpaceX [1].
 Today, around 44% of inorbit LEO satellites are dedicated to Earth Observation (EO) purposes [2].
-Many machine learning algorithms, especially Deep Neural Networks (DNN), are employed for inference raw image observations such as forest fires and geomorphic changes [3].
+Many machine learning algorithms, especially Deep Neural Networks (DNN), are employed for the inference of raw image observation applications such as AI-enabled forest fires [3].

 The prevailing approach suggests transmitting all observations to the ground for image analysis, utilizing a traditional method referred to as the "bent pipe" architecture [4].
 However, due to the typically unreliable and intermittent satelliteground environment, a significant amount of raw observations remains untransmitted in a limited time.
 An alternative solution involves executing DNN models directly on the satellite where the data is generated [5].
-However, the majority of LEO satellites are equipped with limited computing power and small physical size, which pose challenges in handling the high computational demands associated with complex DNN models.
+However, the majority of LEO satellites are equipped with limited computing power and small physical size, which pose challenges in handling the high computational demands associated with complex

+DNN models.
 Much attention has been given to offloading inorbit computing tasks to the ground as a promising solution.
 Typically, existing efforts focus on offloading tasks to ground stations for processing, provided that the satellites are within the coverage of specific ground stations.
 While straightforward and practical, this solution can suffer from a computational bottleneck due to the limited constraints of each satellite.